awsdocs/amazon-elasticache-docs/doc_source/scaling-redis-cluster-mode-enabled.md

 + There are limitations with slots or keyspaces and large items:

-  If any of the keys in a shard contain a large item, that key isn't be migrated to a new shard when scaling out or rebalancing\.
+  If any of the keys in a shard contain a large item, that key isn't migrated to a new shard when scaling out or rebalancing\.
 This functionality can result in unbalanced shards\.

   If any of the keys in a shard contain a large item \(items greater than 256 MB after serialization\), that shard isn't deleted when scaling in\.
 This functionality can result in some shards not being deleted\.